This information is a quick guide for what to do if your chemotherapy medication leaks or spills.

 - Put on a disposable face mask.

 - If you have a pump, turn it off.

 Step 2: Contain

 - Put the chemo container and tubing in a plastic bag.

-- Put clothes and linens that have chemo on them in another plastic bag.
-If you can’t wash them right away, seal the bag.
+- Put clothes, bed sheets, and towels that have chemo on them in another plastic bag.
+If you cannot wash them right away, seal the bag.